Lucg/push-plugin-unity/README.md

 	* Set minimal required Android SDK version to 9 at least (if you have other plugins set it, else it is already set to 9 in AndroidManifest.xml).
 * `iOS™`
 	* Tested on iOS 6 and 7.
-	* For running PostprocessBuildPlayer (after-build script) you should have Ruby installed, and it's packages: 'rubygems', 'pathname', 'xcoder', 'rexml'.
+	* For running PostprocessBuildPlayer (after-build script) you should have Ruby installed, and its packages: 'rubygems', 'pathname', 'xcoder', 'rexml'.
 This script is used to automatize adding remote-notifications feature to your .plist file and for including additional frameworks needed by our plugin.

 Basic Usage
 -----------

 ### Initialization

-To setup plugin for push notifications, you should call `InfobipPush.Initialize()` in `Start()` method of your `MonoBehaviour` implementation, ie. on scene startup (to properly handle going back and forth from foreground to background (and closed) state of application).
+To set up the plugin for push notifications, you should call `InfobipPush.Initialize()` in `Start()` method of your `MonoBehaviour` implementation, ie. on scene startup (to properly handle going back and forth from foreground to background (and closed) state of application).
-Plugin's initialization prevents GCM registration expiry, since Google stated that it could be invalidated when your application version changes.
+The plugin's initialization prevents GCM registration expiry, since Google stated that it could be invalidated when your application version changes.

 ### Registration

 User registration is required to receive push notifications (otherwise, no notification will be received) via the following method:

 InfobipPush.Register(applicationId, applicationSecret, registrationData)

 You may find your application id and secret on [Infobip Push Portal](http://push.infobip.com).